wacko/theguidetocuba/setting_the_road/loading_the_application.md

 end
 ```

-It's almost the same as in our first application, but with one significant
+It's almost the same as in our first example, but with one significant
 difference: the `render` method.
 In the next chapter, we'll explain this
 method and see how it can be used to render view templates.